Cacti/documentation/Plugins.md

 `Console > Configuration > Plugins` Click on the plugin to Disable the plugin.

-Click on the red dot beside the plugin to uninstall the plugin a dialouge box will appear now click uninstall.
+Click on the red dot beside the plugin to uninstall the plugin a dialogue box will appear now click uninstall.

 ![uninstall plugin](images/plugins-uninstall.png)

-This will uninstall the plugin from cacti but will NOT remove the files from the server to do that you must manually remove the plugin until you remove the files the plugin will show to be avaliable to be installed.
+This will uninstall the plugin from cacti but will NOT remove the files from the server to do that you must manually remove the plugin until you remove the files the plugin will show to be available to be installed.

 > **WARNING**: Uninstalling a Cacti **Plugin** generally also removes any database
 > tables that that **Plugin** created, which means your data!
 Before uninstalling